The-Scripters-Guild/ForgeWiki/forge/standards/mode-setup/ranked.md

 ### Weapon pool

-The weapons allowed in the 4v4 Ranked sandbox.
+The weapon pool for the standard 4v4 Ranked sandbox.
 There's no limitation on the weapon pool in 8v8 Ranked.

-Weapons allowed for Ranked modes:
+Standard weapons for Ranked modes:
 * BR75
 * Bandit Evo
 * CQS48 Bulldog